PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         TestModule  1.0.0.0            PSGallery
         ```
         Should return 'TestModule' from 'PSGallery'.
+        Find-PSResource: Package with name 'TestModule' could not be found in repository 'NuGetGallery'.

     * When the package is the second repository, but not the first:
         ```